ethanweber/IncidentsDataset/README.md

 # Obtain the data
 > Note that the data is not accessible yet.
 If you have any questions or would like data access sooner than public release, please contact incidentsdataset@googlegroups.com.

-Download the data at [here](https://drive.google.com/drive/folders/1kPn0u6jghhaAv_1Nj7tMcPkSLkokNzTk?usp=sharing).
 The data structure is in JSON with URLs and labels.
-We provide code to download the images from URLs.
+We will provide code to download the images from URLs.
 The files are in the following form:

 ```
 # single-label multi-class (ECCV 2020 version):